octaviodeliberato/gRadations/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to interpolate a gradation with splines:

 ``` r
 library(gRadations)